schoolofdevops/kubernetes-labguide/chapters/dockerizing-voteapp.md

 ### Approach 2: Building image with Dockerfile

-Change into facebooc directory which containts the source code.
+Change into vote  directory which containts the source code.
 This assumes you have already cloned the repo.
-If not, clone it from https://github.com/schoolofdevops/facebooc
+If not, clone it from https://github.com/schoolofdevops/vote

 ```
 cd vote